TartuDen/Band-Concert-Tracker/README.md

 ### Objectives

-Groupie Trackers consists of receiving a given API and manipulating the data contained in it, in order to create a site, displaying the information.
+Trackers consists of receiving a given API and manipulating the data contained in it, in order to create a site, displaying the information.

 It will be given an API, that consists of four parts: